sportsdataverse/sportsdataverse-py/docs/docs/mlb/index.md

 Returns:

-    A pandas Dataframe with the biographical information of notable major leauge teams.
+    A pandas Dataframe with the biographical information of notable major league teams.

 ### sportsdataverse.mlb.retrosheet.retrosheet_ejections()